AthenaAugousta/HETEAC-Flex/README.md

 ## 3. Run HETEAC-Flex

 To run HETEAC-Flex you need to create a directory within your MATLAB path and place everything there, i.e., the code, the input file(s) and the accompanying functions.
+Afterwards execute the main programm (<code><b>HETEAC_Flex_main.m</b></code>).
 Please note that you can only run several cases per retrieval mode at the time and not several retrieval modes per case.